lARSHADl/TeleScanner/README.md

 # TeleScanner

-Scan deals group and notify user using Normal call
+Scan for a specific message in the Group/ Chat 24 x 7and notify user using a Normal call as the network maybe down on the usere End

 Signup: